 Revolution in Business Today

-Today, a revolution is sweeping through industry after industry: a revolution which is as pervasive and powerful as those that swept through – and are still transforming – retail, telecommunications and healthcare.
+A revolution is now sweeping through industry after industry: a revolution which is as pervasive and powerful as those that swept through – and are still transforming – retail, telecommunications and healthcare.
 In those industries, many of the major players, which had been household names for years, disappeared through bankruptcy or takeover.
-But a number of the major – and formerly minor – players managed to craft strategies that enabled them to transform and reposition into industry dominance, along with a smaller number of new entrants.
+But a number of the major – and formerly minor – players, along with a smaller number of new entrants, managed to craft strategies that enabled them to transform and reposition into industry dominance.

 The Case of the Distribution Industry

 What is causing this disruptive change sweeping through industry after industry today, and what can a management team do to stay on top?
-The case of the distribution industry provides a clear example of the forces that are reshaping our industrial landscape, and the management imperatives for winning in today’s Age of Revolutionary Change.
+The case of the distribution industry provides a clear example of the forces that are reshaping our business landscape, and the management imperatives for winning in today’s Age of Revolutionary Change.

 Forces of change

-New blurring of industry and channel borders
+- New blurring of industry and channel borders

-- Manufacturer direct sales – Increasingly, manufacturers are engaging their customers directly, primarily by building inter-company ties with their best customers, and by engaging other customers through the internet.
+- Manufacturer direct sales – Increasingly, manufacturers are engaging their customers directly, primarily by building intercompany ties with their best customers, and by engaging other customers through the internet.
 This is raising the prospect of disintermediation (eliminating the intermediaries), as manufacturers move both to lock in their best customers and to serve directly a variety of smaller scattered customers.

-New buyer behavior
+- New buyer behavior

-New technologies and processes
+- New technologies and processes

 - Robotics – These innovations are sweeping through virtually all industries, from manufacturing to distribution to service to retail, transforming operational economics and changing companies’ cost structure and strategic differentiation.

-New company functions
+- New company functions

 - Changing value of sales force – The increasing role of the internet, EDI, and integrated supplier-customer operations like vendor-managed inventory and vending are radically changing the traditional role of virtually every sales force.